-In order to help you prepare for your holiday in India, we have compiled general information which may be of use and specific advice on travel safety.
+In order to help you prepare for your holiday in India, we have compiled general information that answers if it is safe to travel in India.

 India is the seventh largest country, spanning most of the Indian subcontinent, and the second most populous in the world.
 As such it is one of the most geographically and culturally diverse.
 In 2017 alone, India received over ten million tourists, a vast number of which were British nationals.
 Although it should be noted that the vast majority of travellers experience no trouble at all, please do consider the following advice compiled by our India experts.

 Special security: Bearing in mind that India is popular with a melange of travellers, the overall infrastructure, quality of accommodation and services offered are considered to be very good and satisfy most international standards.
 However, FCO advice urges visitors to avoid certain areas.
-Namely, it warns against all travel in the immediate vicinity of the border with Pakistan, other than at Wagah.
+Namely, it warns against all travel in the immediate vicinity of the border with Pakistan, other than at Wagah near Amritsar.

 This FCO warning extends to all travel to Manipur and its state capital Imphal, in addition to cautioning against travel to Jammu and Kashmir, while travel within the city of Jammu is considered safe.
 Your safety is imperative to the Experience Travel Group.
 In order to make sure you are out of harm’s way we regularly check FCO advice and liaise with our on the ground staff.
 In case of any serious trouble, they will be ready to provide immediate assistance.
 In addition, we also offer 24-hour UK support